 - I. Unquoted Alternative Investments Fair values of alternative investments are highly subjective in nature.
 They are inherently based on forward-looking estimates and judgements involving many factors.
 Unquoted alternative investments are valued by investment managers using methods such as IFRS fair value principles, discounted cash flow method and guidelines set out by the International Private Equity and Venture Capital Association (IPEV), of which the British Venture Capital Association is a founding member.
-The value of alternative investments as at 31 March 2019 was £115,893k (£114,879k at 31 March 2018). - m.
-Assumptions made about the future and other major sources of estimation uncertainty The pension fund accounts contains estimated figures that are based on assumptions made by the fund about the future or that are otherwise uncertain.
+The value of alternative investments as at 31 March 2020 was £275,145k (£115,893k at 31 March 2019). - m.
+Assumptions made about the future and other major sources of estimation uncertainty The Pension Fund accounts contains estimated figures that are based on assumptions made by the Fund about the future or events that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.